MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ## Create a database on the server

 The sample code ([Django][1] or [Flask][2]) requires a PostgreSQL database to store restaurant reviews.
-In the previous step, you created a PostgreSQL database server.
-Next, you'll connect to the PostgreSQL database server to create the `restaurants_reviews` database.
+In the previous step, you created a PostgreSQL database in the PostgreSQL server you created.

 ### [psql](#tab/create-database-psql)